prashastbindal/Disconet-humanpose/README.md

 This is an adaptation of the DISCONet[1] paper(which estimates hand pose) for human 3D pose estimation from 2D pose

-Thanks to [weigq](https://github.com/weigq) for provided pytorch dataloaders and Human3.6M 2D to 3D datasets.
+Thanks to [weigq](https://github.com/weigq) for the shared pytorch dataloaders and Human3.6M 2D to 3D datasets.

 References